 Objection 1: “I wish the hours, amounts, or some element of the perk were different.”

 Answer: “Good, we agree that it’s a good perk for the company, and it’s at least moving us in the right direction.
 We are constantly listening to feedback and working to improve our offerings, and it’s difficult to get them right on the first try.
 We take this feedback, along with everyone else’s, seriously, and will look into it along with team member behavior/adoption.”

 Objection 2: “We’ve tried this perk before, and nobody used it.”

 Answer: “That was then, and our team members/situations/conditions/communication/etc. have changed since then.”

 Objection 3: "I don’t like the perks we’re investing in."

 Answer: “I’m sorry to hear that.
 We did a survey initially asking everyone for feedback on what perks would make the most meaningful impact for them and their lives, and the ones we selected apply to the most people and fit within our budget.
 It is difficult to get 100% consensus on anything, and this is no different.”

 Note: If you face any of these objections on a regular basis, it’s likely to be a sign of greater change at your organization as the workforce expectations are shifting.
 As perks have been around for a while, companies are investing more than ever, and people’s expectations are greater, too.
-If you want to get 100% consensus on perks, stay within budget, save time, look our perk management software - Compt.
+If you want to get 100% consensus on perks, stay within budget, and save time, look at our perk management software - Compt.
 We believe there’s a better way for companies to put their money where their culture is.
-If you’re interested in learning more, let’s connect.
+If you’re interested in learning more, schedule a demo.

 Also, you may or may not have set goals related to the metrics below, but regardless, now is an excellent time to collect some feedback and data on the program.